 Founded in 2012 by the Netherlands-African Business Council (NABC) and the African Studies Centre (ASC Leiden), Africa Works! is a leading international platform dedicated to inform, inspire, and connect the Dutch private sector with the various regional industries of Africa.

-Growth cannot do without private sector investment whereas finance is essential in making this happen.
-This third edition of NABC’s flagship conference promises to be a prominent B2B platform focusing on finance for Africa’s growing economies.
+Solid financing is absolutely essential for robust growth in the private sector.
+This third edition of NABC’s flagship conference will be a prominent B2B platform focusing on finance in the context of Africa’s growing economies.

 For Companies: Whether you’re looking to get access to finance, want to learn more about inclusive finance or want to minimize your risks while investing in smallholders, Africa Works! offers many invaluable workshops organized by high-profile partners, such as FMO, RVO, NpM and VC4Africa.
 Africa Works! is the best way to get caught up on new solutions and developments in the financial sector.